-- VoCoLinkViolations - Takes a stream of sets of links identifying all current connections between vision objects and car objects.
+VoCoLinkViolations - Takes a stream of sets of links identifying all current connections between vision objects and car objects.
 Dynamically subscribes to and unsubscribes from monitor information from the associated VoCoLinkMonitors as necessary.
 If a monitor signals a violation (sending the value "false"), the corresponding link becomes part of the output, a stream of sets of violated links.

 In Figure 2 the VoCoLinkViolations mediation process subscribes to no streams, since there are no VoCoLinkMonitor streams.
-In Figure 3 it subscribes to the stream of monitor results of the maintenance constraint of the new VisionObject#51 to CarObject#72 link.
+In Figure 3 it subscribes to the stream of monitor results of the maintain constraint of the new VisionObject#51 to CarObject#72 link.

 This example shows how stream-based knowledge processing middleware can be applied in a very fine-grained manner, even at the level of individual objects being tracked in an image processing context.
 At a higher level, the entire anchoring process can be viewed as a composite knowledge process with a small number of inputs and outputs, as originally visualized in Figure 1.
 Thus, one can switch between different abstraction levels while remaining within the same unifying framework.
-In previous work it has been shown how stream-based knowledge processing middleware can provide support for the different functional levels in the JDL Data Fusion Model [5].

-4.2 Timing
+B. Timing